mansimahendru/messenger/README.md

 Users needs to be stored on mongodb.
 This is work in progress. <br>
 Need to add test cases. <br>
 Need to complete error handling. <br>
-Need to add properties file for configuration. <br>